 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

 Please take a look at the relevant calculation policy attached below.
 The policies demonstrate how we use concrete and pictorial representations to enable children to access abstract mathematical concepts.
-They show how these ideas progress from Key Stage One - Two and can also be used by parents to support learning at home.
+They show how these ideas progress from Key Stage One to Key Stage Two and can also be used by parents to support learning at home.